newrelic/newrelic-cli/README.md

 The latest New Relic CLI documentation is available in the repository's [docs](https://github.com/newrelic/newrelic-cli/blob/main/docs/cli/newrelic.md) directory.

-## Installation
+## Installation & Updates

 Installation options are available for various platforms.
+If you want to upgrade the local version of the CLI to the latest version you can use the same commands.

 ### MacOS